authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Any format in the BIMI-formats IANA registry are acceptable targets for the l= tag.
 If an l= tag URI ends with any other image format suffix, or if the document retrievable from the location(s) in the l= tag are of any other format, the evaluation of the record MUST be treated as a permanent error.

-As of the publishing of this document, only SVG, as defined in [RFC6170 section 5.2](https://tools.ietf.org/html/rfc6170#section-5.2) is acceptable in the l= tag.
-Further restrictions may apply to the SVG, and if so, these are documented elsewhere.
+As of the publishing of this document, only SVG and SVGZ, as defined in [RFC6170 section 5.2](https://tools.ietf.org/html/rfc6170#section-5.2) is acceptable in the l= tag.
+Further restrictions apply to the SVG, these are documented elsewhere.

 Selectors   {#selectors}
 ------------------------